Looking for all Articles by Early Years team?

 Age group: 0-2, 3-5

-The literacy journey begins before babies are even born.
-Babies can hear and process sounds from inside the womb, and as soon as they arrive in the world they’re ready to communicate with us through gestures, sounds and facial expressions.
+The language learning journey begins before babies are even born.
+Babies can hear and process sounds from inside the womb.
+As soon as they arrive in the world, they’re already familiar with their mother’s voice and are ready to communicate through gestures, sounds and facial expressions.

 So many wonderful things are happening in a shared game of peekaboo.
-Firstly, you and your baby are probably face-to-face, allowing your baby to tune into your facial expressions and see your mouth clearly as you speak.
-Straight away, this helps them to understand the ‘rules’ of the game and the language associated with it: ‘where’s daddy?’ or ‘where’s mummy?’… a pause of anticipation…and then ‘Peekaboo!’
-Your baby can read the excitement on your face as you reappear, and this is often mirrored with smiles and giggles of their own.
+Firstly, you and your baby are probably face-to-face, allowing them to tune into your facial expressions and see your mouth clearly as you speak.
+This captures their attention and helps them to understand the ‘rules’ of the game, which mirror ‘turn-taking’ in everyday conversation.
+As they become familiar with the pattern of the game and the language associated with it (‘where’s daddy?’ or ‘where’s mummy?’…a pause of anticipation…and then ‘Peekaboo!’), your baby starts to anticipate what is going to happen next, building their excitement and keeping them engaged.
+They can read the excitement on your face as you reappear, and this is often mirrored with smiles and giggles of their own.